 Ghiradelli Squares – 10g net carbs

-We love taking a few of these Ghiradelli squares to the movies with us!
+We love taking a few of these dark chocolate Ghiradelli squares to the movies with us!
 They’re portioned perfectly, individually wrapped, and have a smooth, dark flavor we can’t resist when that sweet tooth hits.
 Plus having a prepackaged serving size means you’re less likely to overeat the chocolate.

 While dark chocolate is easy to find, if you dig a little deeper online, you will find all kinds of keto-friendly chocolate options.
 The benefits of a low-carb diet are too hard to resist and companies are stepping up to meet the demands of keto dieters everywhere.
 While there are tons of bad dark chocolate, these are a few truly delicious options!

 1. Lily’s Chocolate Bars – 1g net carb

 Lily’s Chocolate is some of the best-tasting low-carb chocolate you will find on the market and now, even in your grocery store!
 They also sell baking chips, chocolate covered almonds, and peanut butter cups.
-Try them in our Chewy Chocolate Chip Cookies or Chocolate Chip Cookie Dough.
+Try them in our Chewy Chocolate Chip Cookies or Chocolate Chip Cookie Dough keto recipes.

 2. ChocZero – 1g net carb